c2ypt1c/c2ypt1c.github.io/_posts/2015-08-18-rdphijack.markdown

 The RDP file spec is so blatantly simple we can manually construct our own.
 A nice resource for this is [Overview of .rdp file settings](http://www.donkz.nl/files/rdpsettings.html) which lists keywords, data types, default values, etc…

-At this point, I hit a roadblock and will continue researching how to get our malicious payload to execute, but the vulnerability seems to be related to dynamic virtual channels, which I know virtually (har har!)  nothing about.
+At this point I hit a roadblock and will continue researching how to get our malicious payload to execute, but the vulnerability seems to be related to dynamic virtual channels, which I know virtually (har har!)  nothing about.
 This link seems relevant [Remote Desktop Services Blog: Dynamic Virtual Channels](http://blogs.msdn.com/b/rds/archive/2007/09/20/dynamic-virtual-channels.aspx)